 As a school we believe that great behaviour is essential in realising the learning potential of any individual.
-Everyone behaves differently as a result of our different life experiences.
+Everyone behaves differently because of our different life experiences.
 The key to great behaviour is meeting the individual needs of the child - separating poor behaviour from the child and deliberately teaching new routines.